In our last blog, we spoke about fraudulent payroll schemes. So, what’s an employer to do?

 Start by removing the opportunity.
-This is particularly important for small business as they are typically not prepared to prosecute for reasons as varied as wanting to avoid any “bad press” or having no expectation of being able to recoup losses.
+This is particularly important for small businesses as they are typically not prepared to prosecute for reasons as varied as wanting to avoid any “bad press” or having no expectation of being able to recoup losses.

 Five Tips to Help Prevent Fraud

 With the foregoing as our frame of reference, here are the top 5 tips to help prevent fraud.

 - Perform pre-hire background checks that include criminal history, civil history, and driver license violations.
 Additionally, verify education, past employment, references, and the applicant’s written consent to a credit check.

 · A stated zero-tolerance policy for theft no matter how minor

 · Bank statement reconciliation by the owner/senior manager